apache/flink/docs/dev/table/connect.md

 Table Schema
 ------------

-The table schema allows for describing the final appearance of a table.
-It specifies the final name, final type, and the origin of a field.
+The table schema defines the final appearance of a table.
+It specifies the name, type, and the origin of a field.
 The origin of a field might be important if the name of the field should differ from the input/output format.
-For instance, a field `name&field` should reference `nameField` from an Avro format.
+For instance, a field `user_name` should reference `$$-user-name` from a JSON format.
 Additionally, the schema is needed to map column names and types from an external system to Flink's representation.
 In case of a table sink, it ensures that only data with valid schema is written to an external system.

 The following example shows a simple schema without time attributes and one-to-one field mapping of input/output to table columns.

 <div class="codetabs" markdown="1">
 <div data-lang="Java/Scala" markdown="1">